10 Tips For Stocking Your Emergency Food Kit

 5. Canned meats

 Tuna isn’t your only option for long-lasting canned meats.
-Salmon, sardines, Freeze-Dried Chicken, and other meats are also available.
-With a bit of creativity, and a sprinkle of our Camp Master Spice Blend, you can have a great tasting meal ready in no time.
+Salmon, sardines, freeze-dried chicken, and other meats are also available.
+With a bit of creativity, and a sprinkle of seasoning, you can have a great tasting meal ready in no time.

 6. Dried fruit